-Earlier this month I set off on a trip unlike my other travels these summers and I experienced Norway by embarking on the Sogneford in a Nutshell tour.
+Earlier this month I set off on a trip unlike my other travels this summer and I experienced Norway by embarking on the Sogneford in a Nutshell tour.
 Because of her Norwegian heritage, my friend Ashley wanted to include this excursion to Norway when she visited me in Copenhagen along with our friend Marilyn.
 Over four days we experienced the breathtaking Scandinavian landscape from Bergen to Oslo through the fjords and mountain trains with stops in Flåm and Myrdal.
 Norway was never high on my travel bucket list, but on this trip I was pleasantly surprised and the getaway made me reconsider my travel priorities going forward!

 The Norway in a Nutshell tour is a popular summer voyage that takes travelers across Norway with a combination of cruises buses and train rides.
 Throughout the cross-country trek you get to take in the beautiful views and nature that is so well-preserved by the Norwegian people.
 There are a plethora of options available through NSB (Norwegian Railways) where you can book different routes, round trip tickets and different length voyages with overnight options in multiples cities.
 We opted for a shorter variation, the Sognefjord in a Nutshell (tour pictured above).
 This gave us highlights of Bergen, Flåm, Myrdal and finished in Oslo.
 You can also book online – if you have ever considered a trip to Norway, there’s an option for you and you won’t be let down!

 To begin our tour, we spent two nights in Bergen, the nation’s second largest city located on the Southwestern coast of Norway.
 In Bergen we enjoyed the natural beauty and fascinating history of this quaint waterfront city surrounded by seven mountains.